We focus on the dynamics of nano-structured polymers. More specifically, we are interested in:

 05/31/2013 - Maruf publishes on Journal of Membrane Science!Maruf got another paper published this year in Journal of Membrane Science.
 The paper, titled "Influence of sub-micron surface patterns on the deposition of model proteins during active filtration”, is a continuation of his research on surface patterning of commercial membranes using nanoimprint lithography (NIL).
 This specific work discovered significant reduction in protein deposition on the imprinted ultrafiltration membranes due to the hydrodynamic effects associated with the surface patterns.
 This phenomenon was independent of solution pH and ionic strength.

-03/15/2013 - Zhen passed his PhD thesis defense!Congratulations to Zhen for passing his PhD thesis defense!
+03/15/2013 - Zhen passed his PhD dissertation defense!Congratulations to Zhen for passing his PhD thesis defense!
 Zhen's thesis, entitled "Demixing of Polymers Under Nanoimprinting Process", was presented to a five-member thesis committee; he successfully passed the scrutiny of the committee.
 In Zhen's doctoral research, he studied the influence of substrate surface energy on the morphological evolution of planar polymer blend films and topographically patterned films.
 He demontrated that high-fidelity pattern replication can be achieved on demixed blend films using nanoimprint lithography, which can then evolve into a wide range of unique and hierachical micro or nanostructures.
 He has authored a total of 7 research papers published on leading polymer and nanoscience journals.
 He is also the recipient of the 2010-2012 Teets Family Fellowship (2 out of all graduate students in engineering college).
 Congratulations, Dr. Wang!

 03/12/2013 - Zheng's proposal to the Beverly Sears Graduate Student Grant won a named award!Zheng's proposal of "Developing a controllable and high-throughput methodology for engineering well-aligned carbon nanofibers" has been approved by the Beverly Sears Graduate Student Grant program and ranked top 5% among all submissions across the campus.
 Zheng has also been selected to receive the Friends of the Graduate School Named Award, in the honor of private donors who support the research and creative goals of graduate students.
 Only the highest ranked proposals are considered for the small number of named awards, and recipients receive the full amount of their request.